zhelnov/coding-challenge/README.md

 - Make an endpoint on **data-streams** that can stop the data fetching on **worker**.

 ## How we evaluate
+- We understand that this can be **time consuming**.
+If you are short on time leave something out.
+But be sure to tell us your approach to the problem in the documentation.
 - A documented answer that explains your approach, short-comings, how-to-run and future work.
 - A working solution.
 Preferably with some tests to give us an idea of how you write tests (you don't need to put it all under test).
 - Reliability is very important when dealing with data-pipelines.
 So any measures you can add to keep the data-flowing will be appreciated.
-- We understand that this can be time consuming.
-If you are short on time leave something out.
-But be sure to tell us your approach to the problem in the documentation.
 - We appreciate small commits with a trail of messages that shows us how you work.

 ## Project structure